 - Season to taste with sugar and/or salt.
 Marinate in the refrigerator for another hour.
 Serve cold.

 Tip: If you buy a small red cabbage, use about half of it for this salad.
 Use the other half to make cooked red cabbage.
-Or double the recipe and eat it over 2 days, since it gets better with time.
+Alternatively, double the recipe and eat it over 2 days, since it gets better with time.

 Note: Red cabbage is most often found cooked as rotkohl, a highly-prized side dish most often served at holiday time with roast goose or sausages and mashed potatoes.
 Rotkohl is often called blaukraut, blaukohl, or blaukappes in Germany and blaukabis or rotkabis in Switzerland.